 What is a Professional Employer Organization?

-A Professional Employer Organization, or PEO, is an outside company that handles your human resource (HR) needs.
+A Professional Employer Organization (or PEO) like JustWorks, is an outside company that handles your human resource (HR) needs.
 Typically, this includes payroll, employee onboarding and offboarding, benefits, workers compensation, and compliance with any state or federal employment laws.
 A PEO can also handle recruiting and training for you.

 Many businesses are typically grouped together in a PEO, and the PEO has established partnerships with large insurance companies, so that its members benefit from the “power of numbers” and have access to a large array of benefits at reasonable prices.